erlange/wbm-dl/README.md

 > [!WARNING]
 > This `README` file is currently under construction.
 It may change over times.
 # Wayback Machine Downloader
 A C# implementation of wayback machine downloader.
-Download an entire website from the Internet Archive Wayback Machine.
+Download an entire archived website from the [Internet Archive Wayback Machine](http://web.archive.org/).

 ## Requirements
 1. .NET Framework 4.0